Location: Outside of Lexington, Kentucky – the main cabin is at… the Red River Gorge! (You will need to rent your own cabin.)

 A metaphysical game will be fit into this schedule somehow, but meta games are usually done spontaneously or they lose their fun.

 BRING FOOD!!!
 I can’t stress this enough.
-You are largely responsible for feeding yourself *except* for the night of the feast.
+You are largely responsible for feeding yourself.
 Sometimes meals will be a potluck situation with people taking terms serving and cooking.
 Don’t be a bum and expect us to cater to your stupidity for not bringing something.

 And people should be warned.
 I am known to do the following to rude guests: